harvardartmuseums/api-docs/sections/annotation.md

 **source** describes how the annotation was generated.
 These are the possible values.
 - Google Vision - means the annotation was generated using machine processing
-- Microsoft Cognitve Services - means the annotation was generated using machine processing
+- Microsoft Cognitive Services - means the annotation was generated using machine processing
 - Imagga - means the annotation was generated using machine processing
 - Clarifai - means the annotation was generated using machine processing
 - AWS Rekognition - means the annotation was generated using machine processing